rarebreed/rarebreed.github.io/_posts/2018-03-26-rust-plus-ml.md

 is how rust becomes memory safe.

-For me though, the biggest sell is rust's abstractions.  c++11 and beyond added lambdas finally, but it doesn't have pattern matching, and while you can probably fake Sum types using template programming, that would just be gross.
+For me though, the biggest sell is rust's abstractions.  c++11 and beyond added lambdas finally, but it doesn't have pattern matching.
+And while you can probably fake Sum types using template programming, that would just be gross.
 Rust ticks off most of my feature wants:

 - immutable by default